3DFacePolicy: Audio-Driven 3D Facial Animation Based on Action Control: Introduction

 \section{Introduction}

-Speech-driven 3D facial animation is crucial topic both in research and application fields.
-It focus on creating realistic and precise 3D facial movements on 3D vertex or blendshape templates with speech input, which is widely deployed in live streaming, film production and video games.
-Its goal is to create vivid and natural facial expressions that are similar to real human facial movements \cite{yang2024probabilistic}.
+Audio-driven 3D facial animation creates realistic and precise 3D facial movements with vivid and natural expressions similar to real human on 3D vertex or blendshape templates with speech input.
+It is widely deployed in virtual digital human, AI assistant and digital twin robot learning \cite{yang2024probabilistic}.

-Recently, traditional generative methods can produce promising facial animations and keep lip-sync accuracy with audio guidance.
-Karras et al. \cite{Karras_Aila_Laine_Herva_Lehtinen_2017} proposes an end-to-end CNN based method mapping input waveforms to the 3D vertex coordinates.
-VOCA \cite{cudeiro2019capture} proposed a CNN-based method with pretrained DeepSpeech \cite{hannun2014deep} model including identity control.
-Recent progress has grown with the Transformer-based autoregression approach.
-The FaceFormer \cite{fan2022faceformer} applies the extensive contextual capabilities of Transformer for auto-regressive facial motion generation.
-CodeTalker \cite{xing2023codetalker} incorporates self-supervised Wav2Vec 2.0 together with the idea of having a latent codebook using VQ-VAE inspired by \cite{ng2022learning}.
-Though these deterministic regression methods achieve relatively promising results, the dynamic and variable human expressions are overlooked.

-In contrast to deterministic methods, diffusion models \cite{ho2020denoising} can gradually remove noise from a signal rather than learning a mapping from a noise distribution to the data distribution, which supports various forms of data, especially high-dimensional generations \cite{yang2023diffusion}.
-It can also support conditional input to guide the denoising process to meet the conditions.
-To this end, the diffusion model suits the 3D facial animation generation in a better modality.
-However, few work leverages the diffusion model in their methods. \cite{stan2023facediffuser} is the first work that integrates the diffusion model into 3D facial animation, which proves that diffusion mechanism is effective for handling diverse facial animation sequences.
-DiffSpeaker \cite{ma2024diffspeaker} combines Transformer architecture with diffusion-based animation sequence generation and proposes unique biased conditional self/cross-attention mechanism.
-However, these methods lack the ability of processing intensive contexts.

-To address the limitations and disadvantages of the aforementioned methods, our approach aims to generate flexible, variable, and dynamic facial motions from audio input while maintaining accurate facial expressions.
-To achieve this, we propose 3DFacePolicy, a facial motion prediction model based on a diffusion policy framework.
-A conceptual comparison of our method with two other mainstream approaches is shown in Figure \ref{fig1}.
-The diffusion policy was first introduced by \cite{chi2023diffusion}, which is a visuomotor imitation learning algorithm designed to teach robots a broad range of motor skills.
-This method conditions on high-dimensional visual inputs, such as images or depth maps, and generates denoised robot actions for visuomotor tasks using Denoising Diffusion Probabilistic Models (DDPMs) \cite{ho2020denoising}.

-Leveraging this approach, we decompose 3D facial animation into sequences of vertices and audio and actions, where the action sequence represents frame-by-frame deviations in the vertices.
-By sampling a noisy action sequence from Gaussian noise, and conditioning it on the audio sequence and facial vertices sequence, the diffusion policy model outputs a denoised action sequence.
-For handling complex, high-dimensional data distributions such as actions, we employ a sequence sampler following \cite{ze20243d}, which segments the long-term data sequence into smaller fractions.
-This technique generates denoised actions over a limited horizon, effectively reducing vibrational artifacts.
-Consequently, our architecture ensures not only smooth 3D facial animations but also more flexible and variable facial motions.